nadeem-cpp/2FA/README.md

 1. **Setup**:

     Run the following command to initialize the project.
 This setup will ask for your Gmail ID and app password.
-If you choose Google Authenticator, this step is exempt.

     ```bash
     python init.py